Paxsenix0/paxsenix-ai.js/README.md

 ## 📜 License

 MIT License.
-See [LICENSE](LICENSE) for full details.
+See [LICENSE](LICENSE) for full details. :)

 ---

 ## 💬 Feedback & Contributions

 Pull requests and issues are welcome.
-Feel free to fork, submit PRs, or just star the repo if it's helpful.
+Feel free to fork, submit PRs, or just star the repo if it's helpful :P